LabInternetPub/notes17/README.md

 You can find the official documentation at: https://docs.spring.io/spring/docs/current/spring-framework-reference/html/jdbc.html

 ### Boilerplate code
-Working with plain JDBC drivers is hard in the sense that requires a lot of boilerplate code that is prone to lots of errors.
+Working with plain JDBC drivers is hard in the sense that it requires a lot of boilerplate code that is prone to lots of errors.
 The JdbcTemplate writes all this boilerplate code for you saving a lot of time in writing large chunks of code with no value in it and in debugging this valueless code.